-Justin has specialised in criminal and regulatory law since qualification in 2007.
-He has particular experience of regulatory criminal proceedings instituted by Local Authorities and other non-police agencies, and spent time as a specialist regulatory prosecutor at Merthyr Tydfil County Borough Council, advising and prosecuting on behalf of its trading standards, public/environmental health and counter-fraud departments.
+He has extensive experience of regulatory criminal proceedings instituted by non-police agencies, and spent time as a specialist regulatory prosecutor at Merthyr Tydfil County Borough Council, advising and prosecuting on behalf of its trading standards, public/environmental health and counter-fraud departments.
 Justin now practises in regulatory, corporate crime and allied areas, acting for both prosecution and defence.
-Justin holds (and regularly exercises) Higher Rights of Audience in Criminal Proceedings, which allows him to represent clients before the higher criminal courts.
+Since 2011, Justin has held (and regularly exercises) Higher Rights of Audience in Criminal Proceedings, which allows him to represent clients before the higher criminal courts.

 Having acted for many years as a regulatory prosecutor within the trading standards field, Justin has significant experience in matters pertaining to trading standards enforcement.
 He has also acted on behalf of traders subject to investigations and prosecutions by trading standards.